McDonnell Douglas Phantom in UK service

 The McDonnell Douglas F-4 Phantom II was one of the principal combat aircraft of the United Kingdom (UK) from 1968 to 1992.
 The UK was the first export customer for the US-built F-4 Phantom, which was ordered amid political and economic difficulties that afflicted British designs for similar aircraft.
 The Phantom was procured to fill several roles with the Royal Navy's Fleet Air Arm and the Royal Air Force (RAF), including air defence, close air support, low-level attack and tactical reconnaissance.

 Most Phantoms operated by the UK were built as a special batch containing British technology, an effort to support the British aerospace industry after major project cancellations.
 Two variants were initially built for the UK: the F-4K variant, designed from the outset as an air-defence interceptor to be operated by the Fleet Air Arm from the Royal Navy's aircraft carriers; and the F-4M version, operated by the RAF in tactical strike and reconnaissance roles.
 In the mid-1980s, a third Phantom variant was obtained when 15 second-hand F-4J aircraft were purchased to augment the UK's air defences after the Falklands War.

 The Phantom entered service with the Fleet Air Arm and the RAF in 1969.
 In Fleet Air Arm service, it was primarily intended for fleet air defence, with secondary conventional and nuclear strike roles; in the RAF it was soon replaced in its initial tasks by other aircraft designed specifically for strike, close air support and reconnaissance, and was moved to the air-defence mission.
 By the mid-1970s, the Phantom had become the UK's principal interceptor; it continued in this role until 1992, when it was withdrawn as part of a series of post–Cold War defence cuts.

 Background

-In the late 1950s, the British Government began the process of replacing its early second-generation jet combat aircraft in service with the RAF and Fleet Air Arm.
-At the time, the British aerospace industry was still the major provider of aircraft to the British Armed Forces, and designs from several companies were in service.
-The 1957 Defence White Paper precipitated a significant change in the industry; as well as cancelling several aircraft under development, the government compelled major aerospace manufacturers to amalgamate using new aircraft contracts as an incentive.
-As a result, by 1960 two large groups had emerged – the British Aircraft Corporation (BAC), formed by the amalgamation of the aircraft activities of English Electric, Vickers-Armstrongs, and Bristol Aircraft with the acquisition of Hunting; and Hawker Siddeley Aviation, into which the existing Hawker Siddeley Group (Hawker, Avro, Gloster, Armstrong Whitworth) absorbed Folland, de Havilland, and Blackburn.
+In the late 1950s, the United Kingdom began the process of replacing its early second-generation jet combat aircraft.
+During this period, aircraft of the RAF and Fleet Air Arm were largely sourced from the British aerospace industry.
+The 1957 Defence White Paper precipitated a major reorganization of that industry: the government compelled major aerospace manufacturers to amalgamate using new aircraft contracts as an incentive, having cancelled several ongoing projects.
+By the early 1960s, the major constituents were British Aircraft Corporation (BAC) (previously English Electric, Vickers-Armstrongs, Bristol Aircraft and Hunting) and Hawker Siddeley Aviation (previously Hawker, Avro, Gloster, Armstrong Whitworth, Folland, de Havilland and Blackburn).
 (Note: Whitworth Gloster Aircraft (originally formed by the merger of Armstrong Whitworth, Gloster), and Avro merged with Hawker Siddeley in 1963.)